hostilefork/draem/README.md

     [purple-cheetah: ("growling fiercely") {Give me back that shoe pie!}]

 The contents of the parentheses must be a string enclosed in quotes.

+### Sidenotes

+Sidenotes are indicated with a block beginning with the word!
+NOTE:

+    [note {I told the dream alien it was the year 2000, but it's actually 2013 at the time of this writing.}]

+Multi-line notes are achieved by instead of having a string as the second argument, putting a block there instead.
+In that block, all line formats are legal.
+The template generator will wrap that up in a blockquote.

+    [note [
+        {One}
+        [two: {Message}]
+        [{Three} {Four}]
+    ]]

 ### Headings